trapexit/mergerfs/README.md

 minimize buffer bloat.

 It is difficult to balance memory usage, cache bloat & duplication, and performance.
-Ideally mergerfs would be able to disable caching for the files it reads/writes but allow page caching for itself.
+Ideally, mergerfs would be able to disable caching for the files it reads/writes but allow page caching for itself.
 That would limit the FUSE overhead.
 However, there isn't a good way to achieve this.
-It would need to open all files with O_DIRECT which places limitations on the what underlying filesystems would be supported and complicates the code.
+It would need to open all files with O_DIRECT which places limitations on what the underlying filesystems would be supported and complicates the code.

 kernel documentation: https://www.kernel.org/doc/Documentation/filesystems/fuse-io.txt